 Applicants to become a Certified Nursing Assistant by Endorsement must successfully pass the required background screening, the requirements are as follows and can be found in Section 464.203, F.S.:

-is listed on that state’s certified nursing assistant registry;
+is listed on that jurisdiction’s certified nursing assistant registry;

-and has not been found to have committed abuse, neglect, or exploitation in that state.
+and has not been found to have committed abuse, neglect, or exploitation in that jurisdiction.